I used to turn to the NFL for fun and excitement. It was my escape from the everyday grind and troubles of life.

 When I grew up, Dad and I would meet out for lunch and catch the 1 o’clock game together, which he called “church.”
 We’d have a few brews at the bar and down chicken sandwiches served in paper-lined baskets.
 It was a special time.

-I’m sure Dad is turning in his grave right now at the thought of what a spectacle of wokeness and SJW accommodating the NFL has become.
+I’m sure Dad is turning in his grave right now at the thought that the NFL is not a game but a protest.

-The game is nothing more than one big protest put on by millionaires who want to spew their anger and hatred toward the very fans who, in effect, pay their salaries.
-These spoiled millionaires rail against our great nation, one of few in the world that affords them considerable earnings, celebrity status, and a life of luxury.
-Thanks to the USA, the country whose flag and anthem they scorn, they enjoy an incredible life, a dream life, in fact, where they can do what they love, be adored by millions, and earn salaries beyond most people’s wildest dreams.
+Thanks to the USA, the country whose flag and anthem they scorn by kneeling, they enjoy an incredible life, a dream life, in fact, where they can do what they love, be adored by millions, and earn salaries beyond most people’s wildest dreams.

 These are sad days for NFL football.
 It’s no longer an escape.
 It’s no longer about gifted players making impressive plays at which we marvel and cheer.
 It’s no longer a joyous reprieve from deadlines and meetings and overdue electric bills.